WAMOA holds a three day, statewide Conference every October. The conference offers workshops focused on management skills and techniques.

 A WAMOA MEMBER IS: That person who has program management level authority and/or responsibility for one or more M & O programs in an educational facility within the State of Washington.
 (Includes construction programs.)

 1. Administrative Oversight of the Program(s).

-Persons regularly employed in a position of program management level authority and/or responsibility for maintenance (including grounds), operations, and facilities in an educational institution.
-This is a voting membership and in-state employment is required.
+Persons regularly employed in a position of program management level authority and/or responsibility for maintenance, operations, and facilities in an educational institution.
+This is a voting membership which is non-transferable and in-state employment is required.

 EDUCATIONAL ASSOC.
 MEMBER:

 Those persons regularly employed in the field of maintenance, operations, and facility programs related to an educational institution, but do not meet the definition of an Active Member.
 This is a non-voting membership which is non-transferable and state residency is not required.
 Subject to Fair Labor Management Rules.

 NON-EDUCATIONAL ASSOC.
 MEMBER: